Valley Career & Technical Center

 @ Stuarts Draft High School taught by Duane Burtner

-The 3-D Drawing Class is an intermediate course for students who have had the 2-D AutoCAD Drawing Class as a prerequisite or are proficient in 2-D AutoCAD.
-Autodesk's "Inventor" software offers an easy-to-use set of tools for 3D mechanical design, documentation, and product simulation.
-Students will be exposed to a variety of more difficult modeling and drawing assignments as they relate to the world of mechanical engineering applications.
+The Autodesk’s Inventor 2019 class is an intermediate course for students who have had the AutoCAD drawing class as a prerequisite or are proficient using AutoCAD.
+Students will be exposed to a variety of more difficult drawing assignments as they relate to the world of mechanical engineering.
 The graphic language and terms used for product design, technical illustration, and how three-dimensional objects are represented in two and three dimensional mediums are the basic objectives of the class.
-After the student uses "Inventor" to create parts and assemblies with 3-D modeling, he/she then will use "Inventor" to create complex orthographic and isometric drawings and assemblies as well as auxiliary and sectional views with ease.
-A text book will be required.
+Students will be exposed to complex orthographic and isometric drawings and assemblies.
+Auxiliary and sectional views as well as creating and manipulate 3-D models are part of the course as well.

 Auto Painting & Refinishing